harshavardhandhing/daa_case_study/README.md

     ## Contents

     There are 3 C++ programs: heapsort.cpp, quicksort.cpp and mergesort.cpp.
-    There is a bash script run.sh.
+    There are 3 C++ programs: gen_normal_random.cpp, gen_uniform_random.cpp and gen_worst_case.cpp
+    There is a bash script run.sh which runs the programs against the inputs and gives the graphs with normal distributed inputs, uniform distributed inputs and worst case inputs.

     ## Prerequisites